seanbell/starcluster-startceleryworker/README.md

 # as a comma-separated list (e.g. queue = video,image).
 queue = celery

-# Number of worker processes to run (None to use all processes)
+# Number of worker processes to run (leave blank or omit to use all processes)
-concurrency = None
+concurrency =

 # If True, kill existing workers before starting.
 If set to False, existing workers
 # will continue running and duplicate start commands will have no effect.